uktrade/public-data-api/README.md

 On SIGTERM any in-progress requests will complete before the process exits.
 At the time of writing PaaS will then forcibly kill the process with SIGKILL if it has not exited within 10 seconds.

+## Range requests

+The headers `range`, `content-range` and `accept-ranges` and proxied to allow range requests.
+This means that video should be able to be proxied with reasonable seeking behaviour.

 ### Running locally

 ```